akarnil/ble_sniffer_component/readme.md

 1. Go back to the website, there should be an upload list to the right, preceeding each artifact there is a little icon that copies the URI link, update the URI link for each artifact in the json.

-1. ArtifactsOnce done, upload the recipe and click save.
+1. Once done, upload the recipe and click save.

 # To create firmware for deployment